agera-sdk/previous-version-2/README.md

 Working at the utilities API.
 All done (using third-party crates under the hood), except:

-- [ ] Regular expressions
+- [x] Regular expressions
-  - [ ] Regular expression literal
-    - Compiled only once.
-  - [ ] Comments and whitespace
+  - [ ] Document its syntax, including supported flags
 - [ ] Observable
+- [ ] Encoding an decoding of URIs and URI components via regular expression